lloydtorres/lloydtorres.github.io/atise.md

     </div>

     <div class="col-sm-8">
         <p>Start your shopping experience by logging into <strong class="purple-emph">Atise</strong> with your account.
-Your account contains information on your preferred payment options to streamline your checkout process.</p>
+Your account contains information on your preferred payment options to streamline the checkout process.</p>

         <p>You can then start shopping like you usually would — going around the store with a cart or a basket!
 Find anything you want to buy?
 Simply tap the item's NFC tag with your phone to add it to your cart.
 Can't find the tag?
 No problem! <strong class="purple-emph">Atise</strong> also supports barcode scanning for your convenience.</p>